Laredo, Texas: Film and television

 Streets of Laredo is a 1949 Western film starring William Holden, Macdonald Carey, and William Bendix as three outlaws who rescue a young girl, played by Mona Freeman.
 When they become separated, two reluctantly become Texas Rangers, while the third continues on a life of crime.

-In the 1957 Christmas episode entitled "Laredo" of NBC's Western series, Tales of Wells Fargo, series character Jim Hardie (Dale Robertson) must track gunrunners across the United States/Mexican border, a quest which keeps him from spending the holiday with friends in Laredo as he had intended.
-The episode stars Henry Rowland, Rodolfo Hoyos Jr., Karl Swenson and Pierre Watkin.

 In 1958, ABC aired the second episode, "Ambush in Laredo", of the 17-part miniseries, Texas John Slaughter.

-The 1959 Western film, Gunmen from Laredo, stars Robert Knapp, Walter Coy, Paul Birch, and Ron Hayes in the story of a man seeking revenge for the murder of his wife.
+The 1959 Western film, Gunmen from Laredo, stars Robert Knapp, Walter Coy, Paul Birch, and Ron Hayes.
 He winds up in prison on a false murder charge, but the marshal allows him to escape to pursue the man who killed his wife.

-In the episode "Cactus Lady" (February 21, 1961) of the NBC Western television series, Laramie, series regular Jess Harper, played by Robert Fuller, is shown to have been nearly hanged by mistake in the border city of Laredo around 1870 because of the McCanles gang, played by Arthur Hunnicutt, L. Q. Jones, Harry Dean Stanton, and Anita Sands.
-In the storyline, the gang arrives suddenly in Laramie.